creationix/howtonode.org/articles/understanding-process-next-tick.markdown

 	setTimeout(foo, 0);
 	console.log('bar');

-However, `process.nextTick()` is not just a simple alias to `setTimeout(fn, 0)`—it's [far more efficient](https://gist.github.com/1257394).
+However, `process.nextTick()` is not just a simple alias to `setTimeout(fn, 0)`—it’s [far more efficient](https://gist.github.com/1257394).

-Let's see where we can use `process.nextTick()`:
+Let’s see where we can use `process.nextTick()`:

 ## Interleaving execution of a CPU intensive task with other events

-Let's say we have a task `compute()` which needs to run almost continuously, and does some CPU intensive calculations.
+Let’s say we have a task `compute()` which needs to run almost continuously, and does some CPU intensive calculations.
 If we wanted to also handle other events, like serving HTTP requests in the same Node process, we can use `process.nextTick()` to interleave the execution of `compute()` with the processing of requests this way:

 	var http = require('http');